QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 * Resolved: With the 20KG (NFC edition), the touchpad and trackpoint do not work together - fixed with Linux kernel 4.17.
 * Resolved: Si03 vs S3 Sleep power drain - fixed with BIOS v1.30.
+    * Lenovo implemented S0i3 sleep instead of the normal S3 sleep (suspend to RAM): https://news.ycombinator.com/item?id=17551286
+    * This is for "Windows Modern Standby", which allows the device to wake-up to perform background activities.
 * Thermal throttling issues with BIOS v1.25-v1.30(+?).
 (Workaround tool available.)
 * With the 4G-WAN edition, the mobile modem does not work with Linux.
 This is unlikely to be resolved at all.